sarahajuarez11/sarahajuarez11.github.io/_posts/2019-09-16-KNN-Classifier.md

     Model Balanced Accuracy:  0.9324324324324325

-*The Acc and BAcc metrics on the test set using K1 and K2 are lower than on the development set, most probably because the data in the development set is more similar to the data in the training set than the testing set data.*
+The accuracies calculated on the test set are lower than the ones calculated on the development set, which is understandable and could be explained by the data in the development set being more similar to the data in the training set than the testing set data.

-**(b.iv) (Bonus, 2 points)** Instead of using the euclidean distance for all features, experiment with different types of distances or distance combinations, e.g. l0-norm or cosine similarity.
-Report your findings.
+For the above steps, I'd been using the Euclidean distance, so I then used cosine similarity instead to see if the resulting accuracies were better or not.

 ```python